dhlab-epfl/LinkedBooksReferenceParsing/README.md

     ```

 ## Annotation taxonomy

+Taxonomy for generic tags.
+The main distinction is among primary sources (documents at an archive or rare books), secondary sources (monographs) and meta-annotations (for journal articles, contributions and other publications contained within another publication):

+     'meta-annotation'
+     'primary-full'
+     'primary-partial'
+     'secondary-full'
+     'secondary-partial'

+Taxonomy for begin'end tags:

+    'b' # begin
+    'e' # end
+    'i' # in
+    'o' # out

-The taxonomy for generic annotations.
+The taxonomy for generic begin-end annotations.
 Read as: `Tag (as in the dataset): ConsolidatedTag (as used in the paper's results: some tags are merged)`.
 The main change from the annotated dataset to the generic dataset has to do with the suppression of full and partial annotations:

      'b-primary-full': 'b-primary', # Primary source, full reference, begin
      'i-primary-full': 'i-primary', # Primary source, full reference, in